Manilkara zapota: Description

-Sapodilla trees can live up to one hundred years.
+A sapodilla tree can live up to one hundred years.
 It can grow to more than 30 m tall with a trunk diameter of up to 1.5 m; but the average height of cultivated specimens is usually between 9 and 15 m with a trunk diameter not exceeding 50 cm.
 It is wind-resistant and the bark is rich in a white, gummy latex called chicle.
 Its leaves are elliptic to ovate 6–15 cm long with entire margins on 1–3 cm long petioles; they are medium green and glossy with brown and slightly furry midribs.
 They are arranged alternately.

 The trees can survive only in warm, typically tropical environments (although it has low tolerance to drought and heat in its early years), dying easily if the temperature drops below freezing.
 From germination, the sapodilla tree will usually take anywhere from five to eight years to bear fruit.
 The sapodilla trees yield fruit twice a year, though flowering may continue year round.

 The white flowers are inconspicuous and bell-like, with a six-lobed corolla.